 Admits that Scarlett Johansson managed to do this in Iron Man 2, though he apologised in a later review that could have chosen a better choice of words than what he used at the time.
 Then in a full review of the movie, he lost track of the review when looking at her.

 Divergent Character Evolution: Stand-In Stan.
 Stan seems to be taking almost the opposite approach from Matthew's with his own reviews: instead of criticizing movies of which public opinion is positive to neutral, he takes unpopular films and picks out the good parts.
 He also posts more general videos about religion and politics (especially where the two have been mixed).
 Though Matthew himself occasionally does this as his real venue is any film where he feels the love or the hate is largely unwarranted.
 See Pet the Dog.

 The Faceless: Until recently, that cartoon face was all the visual reference we got on what Matthew looks like.
 Then Stan started posting live action videos and told us that despite them being identical twins, they still don't look the same (most notably Stan highlights that he has put on weight.)
-Finally, Matthew showed his face in a recent video but has taken that back down.
+Finally, Matthew showed his face in a recent video but took it back down.